damik3/nns-and-clustering-methods/README.md

 #### Question A
 #### Question B
 #### Question C
-For the tests we ran we observed that the EMD metric was better than the Manhattan one for EMD cluster size 7x7 and it was worse than the Manhattan metric for cluster size 4x4.
+For the tests we ran we observed that the EMD metric was better than the Manhattan one for EMD configured with 7x7=49 clusters and it was worse than the Manhattan metric configured with 4x4=16 clusters.
 More specifically:
  * For 1000 input images and 10 queries
      * Manhattan
        * Average correct search results: 0.7
        * Average time per query: 0.156
-     * EMD with cluster size = 7x7
+     * EMD with number of clusters = 7x7
        * Average correct search results: 0.82
        * Average time per query: 21.960
-     * EMD with cluster size = 4x4
+     * EMD with number of clusters = 4x4
        * Average correct search results: 0.59
        * Average time per query: 3.153
  * For 500 input images and 20 queries
      * Manhattan
        * Average correct search results: 0.675
        * Average time per query: 0.082
-     * EMD with cluster size = 7x7
+     * EMD with number of clusters = 7x7
        * Average correct search results: 0.78
        * Average time per query: 11.107
-     * EMD with cluster size = 4x4
+     * EMD with number of clusters = 4x4
        * Average correct search results: 0.58
        * Average time per query: 1.370
 #### Question D